-- i.
-Federal Funds.
-Any Federal funds provided for the purchase of or improvements to real property are subject to the Property Standards of Sections 200.310 200.316, and 200.329, OMB Uniform Guidance (2 CFR 200), as amended. - ii.
+- Federal Funds.
+Any Federal funds provided for the purchase of or improvements to real property are subject to the Property Standards of Sections 200.310 - 200.316, and 200.329, OMB Uniform Guidance (2 CFR 200), as amended. - ii.
 Title.
 If this agreement is supported by state funds, the Grantee shall comply with Section 287.05805, F.S.
 This section requires the Grantee to grant a security interest in the property to the State of Florida, the type and details of which are provided for in Attachment A, Scope of Work.
 Title to state-owned real property remains vested in the state.
 Title to federally-owned real property remains vested in the Federal government in accordance with the provisions of Section 200.312, OMB Uniform Guidance (2 CFR 200), as amended. - iii.
 Use.
-Federally-owned real property will be used for the originally authorized purpose as long as need for that purpose in accordance with Section 200.311, OMB Uniform Guidance (2 CFR 200).
-State-owned real property will be used as provided in Attachment A, Scope of Work.

-C. Non-Expendable Property.
+Federally-owned real property will be used for the originally authorized purpose as long as needed for that purpose in accordance with Section 200.311, OMB Uniform Guidance (2 CFR 200).
+State-owned real property will be used as provided in Attachment A, Scope of Work. - C. Non-Expendable Property.
+The following provisions apply to the extent that the grant allows the acquisition of non-expendable property. - i.

-- i.
 Non-Expendable Property Defined.
-For the requirements of this section of the Agreement, "non-expendable property" is the same as "property" as defined in Section 273.02, F.S. (equipment, fixtures, and other tangible personal property of a non-consumable and non-expendable nature, with a value or cost of \$1,000.00 or more, and a normal expected life of one year or more; hardback-covered bound books that are circulated to students or the general public, with a value or cost of \$25.00 or more; and uncirculated hardback-covered bound books, with a value or cost of \$250.00 or more). - ii.
+For the requirements of this section of the Agreement, "non-expendable property" is the same as "property" as defined in Section 273.02, F.S. (equipment, fixtures, and other tangible personal property of a non-consumable and non-expendable nature, with a value or cost of \$1,000.00 or more, and a normal expected life of one (1) year or more; hardback-covered bound books that are circulated to students or the general public, with a value or cost of \$25.00 or more; and uncirculated hardback-covered bound books, with a value or cost of \$250.00 or more).

+- ii.
 Title to Non-Expendable Property.
-Title (ownership) to all non-expendable property acquired with funds from this Agreement shall be vested in the Commission and said property shall be transferred to the Commission upon completion or termination of the

-Agreement unless otherwise authorized in writing by the Commission or unless otherwise specifically provided for in Attachment A, Scope of Work.

-D. Equipment and Supplies.

-- i.
-Title Equipment.
-Title to equipment acquired under a Federal award will vest upon acquisition in the non-Federal entity in accordance with Sections 200.313 and 200.314, OMB Uniform Guidance (2 CFR 200). - ii.
-Title Supplies.
+Title (ownership) to all non-expendable property acquired with funds from this Agreement shall be vested in the Commission and said property shall be transferred to the Commission upon completion or termination of the Agreement unless otherwise authorized in writing by the Commission or unless otherwise specifically provided for in Attachment A, Scope of Work. - D. Equipment and Supplies.
+The following provisions apply to the extent that the grant allows the acquisition of equipment and supplies. - Title Equipment.
+Title to equipment acquired under a Federal award will vest upon acquisition in the non-Federal entity in accordance with Sections 200.313 and 200.314, OMB Uniform Guidance (2 CFR 200). - Title Supplies.
 Title to supplies will vest in the non-Federal entity upon acquisition.
 Unused supplies exceeding \$5,000.00 in total aggregate value upon termination or completion of the project or program are subject to Section 200.314, OMB Uniform Guidance. - iii.
 Use Equipment.
-Equipment must be used by the non-Federal entity in the program or project for which it was acquired as long as needed.
+Equipment must be used by the non-Federal entity in the program or project for which it was acquired as long as needed

-14. RELATIONSHIP OF THE PARTIES.
+13. RELATIONSHIP OF THE PARTIES.